By: CS2113-AY1819S1-W12-1 Since: Aug 2018

 There are two instances when suggestions are given.

-Firstly, when a user completes entering a command (after pressing ENTER
+Firstly, when a user completes entering a command (after pressing ENTER key), if the command typed is invalid, such as

 commands being misspelt, the system will suggest a similar command based on the edit distance (which will be explained later).